Find Grad Schools

 84% Women

 American College of Education comes in at #3 on our list of the most popular colleges offering master's degrees in curriculum.
 Roughly 8,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,160 per year, while in-state graduate students, on average, pay $5,640 per year.
 During the most recent year for which we have data, 637 people received their master's degree in curriculum from American College of Education.
-About 84% of this group were women, and 19% were students from an underrepresented racial-ethnic group.
-American College of Education curriculum graduates who receive their master's degree go on to jobs earning a median salary of $55,178.
+Of these students, 84% were women and 20% were members of underrepresented racial-ethnic groups.

 489 Yearly Graduations

 The University of Texas at Arlington is the 4th most popular school in the nation for students seeking a master's degree in curriculum.
 Roughly 48,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,206 per year, while in-state graduate students, on average, pay $9,015 per year.
 During the most recent year for which we have data, 489 people received their master's degree in curriculum from UT Arlington.
-Around 43% of these students were from an underrepresented racial-ethnic group, and 92% were women.
-Data shows that UT Arlington graduates that hold this degree go on to make a median salary of $55,178.
+Around 41% of these students were from an underrepresented racial-ethnic group, and 89% were women.

 #5